 Start your day off with some fresh air!
 Walk or rent a bike and take to the trails.
 Lynchburg features 40 miles of trails throughout the city; including popular ones like Blackwater Creek trail and Percival’s Island trail.
 Or, you can take a nice stroll along any of Lynchburg’s Parks.

 Afternoon: Apple Picking

 There’s no better way to enjoy the outdoors than through apple picking!
 Enjoy this fall tradition while enjoying the natural sights of Central Virginia.
-Collect some crisp Virginia apples to take back home, or save a few to snack on as you continue along your journey.
+Just down the road from Lynchburg, is Gross Orchard.
+The perfect place to collect some crisp Virginia apples to take back home, or save a few to snack on as you continue along your journey.

 Morning: Blue Ridge Parkway

 Hit the road and travel to the Blue Ridge Parkway.
 This national park stretches for 470 miles across Virginia, North Carolina and Tennessee.
 While on the parkway there are a plethora of hiking trails along the way if you want to take a short detour and explore!

 Along the parkway you will find the Peaks of Otter, a natural hidden gem in Central Virginia.
 If you’re an experienced, avid hiker, head up to Sharp Top Trail; a 1.5 mile stretch that takes you to the top of the summit.
 Though it is a steep climb, the views are well worth it especially during fall.

 Lynchburg is anything but short on history.
 This city by the James River has experienced some incredible historical moments, especially when it comes to the founding fathers of the United States and the Civil War.
 Here are the sites you need to see this fall.

 Morning: Thomas Jefferson’s Poplar Forest